JakeLWeiss/texpander/README.md

 # texpander
-a textpost expander for reddit using jquery that expands teext on mouseover
+a textpost expander for reddit using jquery for chrome